Pioneered by Talkory.ai

 Confidence-scored answers

-Every Consensus Answer and Recursive Correction output includes a confidence score based on cross-model agreement, something no single AI can provide.
+Every Consensus Answer and Recursive Correction output comes with a confidence score based on cross-model agreement.
+No single AI can give you that.

 ๐Ÿ“„